marcin-laskowski/Exploring-Design-Spaces/README.md

         <img width="1000" src="https://github.com/mlaskowski17/Exploring-Design-Spaces/blob/master/images/stage_0.jpg">
     </p>

-    - **Stage_1_1** - Stage 1 is approach during which there was investigated different neural network architectures when as the input we give 3 channels (shape, X-coordinates of Forces, Y-coordinates of forces) with dimensions 64px x 64px and as the output we get stress distribution (1 channel, 64px 64px)
+    - **Stage_1_1** - Stage 1_1 is approach during which there was investigated different neural network architectures when as the input we give 3 channels (shape, X-coordinates of Forces, Y-coordinates of forces) with dimensions 64px x 64px and as the output we get stress distribution (1 channel, 64px 64px)
     <p align="center">
         <img width="1000" src="https://github.com/mlaskowski17/Exploring-Design-Spaces/blob/master/images/stage_1_1.jpg">
     </p>

-    - **Stage_1_2** - Stage 1 is approach during which there was investigated different neural network architectures when as the input we
+    - **Stage_1_2** - Stage 1_2 is approach during which input is pentagon picture (1 x 64 x 64) and output is stress distribution (1 x 64 x 64).
+However in this approach forces and boundary conditions are added inside neural network.
     <p align="center">
         <img width="1000" src="https://github.com/mlaskowski17/Exploring-Design-Spaces/blob/master/images/stage_1_2.jpg">
     </p>

-    - **Stage_1_3** - Stage 1 is approach during which there was investigated different neural network architectures when as the input we
+    - **Stage_1_3** - Stage 1_3 is approach during which there was investigated different neural network architectures when as the input we give matrix 5x6 with coordinates of the nodes, forces and fixation points.
     <p align="center">
         <img width="1000" src="https://github.com/mlaskowski17/Exploring-Design-Spaces/blob/master/images/stage_1_3.jpg">
     </p>